tirsasaki/fuwari/src/content/posts/configure-ssl-on-opensuse-server-claudflare-nginx.md

 1. **A Domain Name**: Ensure your domain is registered and connected to Cloudflare.
 2. **OpenSUSE Server**: A running instance of OpenSUSE with root or sudo access.
 3. **Cloudflare Account**: An active account with your domain added to Cloudflare.
-4. **Nginx Installed**: Nginx must be installed and running on your server.
+4. **Nginx Installed**: [Nginx](https://www.digicert.com/kb/csr-ssl-installation/nginx-openssl.htm) must be installed and running on your server.

+> [!WARNING]
+> Before proceeding with these steps, it is highly recommended to back up all critical files and configurations on your server.
+This ensures that you can restore your system in case something goes wrong during the setup process.
 ---

 ### Step 1: Update Your OpenSUSE Server